Treatments that Work

 CBT With Parents Included

-Teaches both children and parents that their thoughts are related to their feelings and behaviors.
+This form of CBT teaches both children and parents that their thoughts are related to their feelings and behaviors.
 Sessions may be together or individual (parent alone, child alone) and are focused on the area of concern.
 Parents and children are taught the same skills to provide parents the resources to help their child use their skills after therapy is finished.

 Trauma-Focused CBT [TF-CBT]

-Therapy focuses treatment efforts on a traumatic event.
+This is a form of CBT that focuses treatment efforts on a traumatic event.
 TF-CBT as it is called sometimes supports clients in learning coping skills, and in learning how thoughts are related to their feelings and behaviors.
 Often times this will include writing a story about the traumatic event as well as skills to relax and think about the event differently.
 There is evidence that this type of therapy works with both children and adults.

 Parent Skill Building